DoctrinAB/opentok-react/README.md

 npm run lint
 ```

-The unit tests are automatically run on [Travis](https://travis-ci.org/opentok/opentok-react) on both Chrome and Firefox and the current build status is shown at the top of this document.
+The unit tests are automatically run on [Github Actions](https://github.com/DoctrinAB/opentok-react/actions/workflows/ci.yml) in Chrome Headless and the current build status is shown at the top of this document.

 ## About